What to know about sulfa allergies

 - diuretics, such as hydrochlorothiazide (Microzide) and furosemide (Lasix)

-Other medications that contain a sulfonamide have been researched and not found to cause allergic reactions in people with a sulfa allergy.
-These include:
+Other medications that contain a sulfonamide do not appear to cause allergic reactions in people with a sulfa allergy.

 - medication for migraines, such as naratriptan (Amerge) and sumatriptan (Imitrex, Sumavel, Dosepro)